vtexdocs/help-center-content/docs/known-issues/en/large-importexport-spreadsheet-error-on-new-collections-admin.md

 tag: Catalog
 slug: large-importexport-spreadsheet-error-on-new-collections-admin
 locale: en
-kiStatus: Backlog
+kiStatus: Fixed
 internalReference: 362017
 ---

 ## Summary

-Currently, the new collection's admin, in the import feature for an SKU inclusion, using the SKU row, often returns an unspecific error response when attempting to import a file with too many registries.
+Currently, uploading items to the new collections module with a list with over 1000 SKUs is impossible, since the process will timeout.
+It returns an unspecific error response:
 "`Your file was not imported.
 Please try importing this file again.`"